 About Our Foundation

 Juniors Fund was founded in 2016, aiming to facilitate the administration of veterinary care for domesticated animals by sponsoring and supporting animal welfare providers and pet owners.
-Grant award preference is given to 1).
-Save cats and kittens at risk of euthanasia in North Carolina by providing them with routine and emergent veterinary care and assisting in placing them in permanent loving homes, 2). to domesticated pets who have or are suspected to have Irritable Bowel Disease (IBD), and their owners demonstrate financial hardship in regards to their ability to diagnose or obtain related veterinary treatment, and 3) in order to provide financial assistance to veterinarians to fund medical treatment for abused, abandoned or otherwise homeless domesticated animals.
+We fulfill this mission by 1).
+Saving cats and kittens at risk of euthanasia in North Carolina by providing them with routine and emergent veterinary care and assisting in placing them in permanent loving homes, 2). by assisting domesticated pets who have or are suspected to have Irritable Bowel Disease (IBD), and their owners demonstrate financial hardship in regards to their ability to diagnose or obtain related veterinary treatment.

 Just getting Junior diagnosed and stable was expensive.
 I was fortunate because I had both pet insurance and the financial means to focus on what was best for him.
 It would have been incredibly stressful for me, if I knew there was treatment available and I couldn’t afford to get him the help he needed.